GoogleCloudPlatform/datacatalog-tag-engine/README.md

 - Once signed in, you should be directed to the Tag Engine home page (i.e. https://[TAG_ENGINE_DOMAIN]/home)
 - Enter your template id, template project, and template region
 - Enter your `TAG_CREATOR_SA` as the service account
-- Click on `Search Tag Templates` to continue to the next step and create a tag configuration
+- Click on the `Search Tag Templates` button to continue to the next step and create a tag configuration

 If you encouter a 500 error, open the Cloud Run logs to troubleshoot.
 <br><br>